How does StarDrop compare to Semeta?

 This could be due to the sls.conf file not being read or that the server MAC address is incorrect.
 Please…

-To restart the license server with the command “/etc/init.d/StarDrop_sls restart”.
-Then restart the StarDrop client and see if you can…
+To restart the license server, use the command “/etc/init.d/StarDrop_sls restart”.
+Then, restart the StarDrop client and you should be able…

 Quantitative prediction of metabolic rate for diverse chemistry is currently intractable based on structure alone.
 Local models of metabolic rate…